sadkellz/ModernBot/README.md

 ## Config

 Settings are saved to `modern_bot_cfg.json` via the Save button.
-Automatically loads on first run/reset or can me loaded via the Load button.
+Automatically loads on first run/reset or can be loaded via the Load button.